Go Shopping, Kaua‘i-StyleKaua‘i

 Kukui‘ula Village Shopping Center, better known as The Shops at Kukui‘ula, is the newest addition to the South Shore shopping scene.
 A premiere, expansive, open-air mall, here you’ll find local boutiques like Malie and Mahina, art galleries, a weekly culinary market and a natural foods store, nestled amongst some of the island’s most renowned restaurants.
 Hot spots include: Peter Merriman’s Merriman’s and Merriman’s Gourmet Pizza & Burgers (just below), The Dolphin, for sushi and poke, and Roy Yamaguchi’s newest eatery: Eating House 1849.

 COCONUT MARKETPLACE is a visitor-friendly shopping center near KAPA‘A with 60 restaurants and shops.
 Nearby BAMBULEI, a small apparel and antiques boutique in WAILUA, is a find for women looking for something different.
 In OLD KAPA‘A TOWN, a cluster of off-the-mall shops and restaurants line the streets.
 Park and walk to discover what’s there.

 Shopping here is likely to focus heavily on arts, crafts and tasty treats like handmade jellies and granola.
 If you come across Ni‘ihau shell lei, you’ve stumbled on a gem.
 HANAPEPE is the place to find local art.

-Located 25 miles north of Lihu‘e just off Kuhio Highway is KILAUEA, an old plantation town that is now growing its own brand of island chic.
-Down the road in HANALEI lies a village of little shops and eateries that invite exploration.
+Located 25 miles north of Lihu‘e just off Kuhio Highway is Kilauea, an old plantation town that is now growing its own brand of island chic.
+Down the road in Hanalei lies a village of little shops and eateries that invite exploration.
 For a little luxury browsing, check out Princeville.